RuriOSS/cwte/README.md

 Cwte is never a .unwrap() or even ownership analyzer, as C also has never provided a way to do that.
 If you have 15 same open() with same error handling, cwte is good.
 If you have just 1 open(), and `ahhh, cute tail, leeme cook`, cwte is not good.
+If there's no enough repetition, there's no tail to zip.
 If you expect something like:
 ```c
 foo(bar() :<, buz());
 ```
 Then remove your brain.
 The only way to implement this is to use gnu extension `({ ... })` or even something like in-place ffi, and this is not a good idea.
-C spec does not define the order of evaluation of bar() and buz(), that's already a hell, and if bar() allocates a resource, will freeing it in `:<` conflict with foo()'s logic?
+C does not define the order of evaluation of bar() and buz(), that's already a hell, and if bar() allocates a resource, will freeing it in `:<` conflict with foo()'s logic?
-And the generated code will be unreadable and un-auditable after that, considering the error handler is a dangerous side-effect, as an accuountable tail, cwte should never try that.
+And the generated code will be unreadable and unauditable after that, considering the error handler is a dangerous side-effect, as an accuountable tail, cwte should never try that.
 And if you expect complex AST parsing, cwte might never do that.
-More complex features means more complex bugs, and you will get many weird bugs if you don't have enough PLT knowledge and a good test coverage.
+More complex features mean more complex bugs, and you will get many weird bugs if you don't have enough PLT knowledge and a good test coverage.
 # ::::< Project structure:
 A cwte project should be like:
 ```